duanwujie/debian-policy-chinese/README.md

   &lt;number&gt; is the bug number in the BTS and &lt;user&gt;is a designator of the Policy team member who is shepherding the bug.
 + Commit wording changes in that branch until consensus is achieved.
-Do not modify debian/changelog or upgrading-checklist.html during this phase.
+Do not modify debian/changelog or upgrading-checklist.xml during this phase.
 Use the BTS to track who proposed the wording and who seconded it.
 + git pull master to make sure you have the latest version.
 + Once the change has been approved by enough people, git merge the branch into master immediately after making the final commit adding the changelog entry to minimize conflicts.
-+ add the debian/changelog and upgrading-checklist.html changes, and
++ add the debian/changelog and upgrading-checklist.xml changes, and
   commit to master.
 + Push master out so other people may merge in their own bug branches without conflicts.